 Fifty years ago, insurance companies were some of the earliest users of mainframe computers.
 The smartphone in your pocket today is literally thousands of times more powerful than those early machines, and customer data is now stored in the cloud rather than a carrier’s premises.
 Similarly, communications capabilities have exploded, and as 5G mobile networks emerge over the next decade, still more transformative technologies will become more practical, such as drones and autonomous vehicles.
 Each of these shifts has upended long-held industry assumptions about business and operating models, organizational structures and market strategies.

 What is an InsurTech company?
 In 2016, when the term barely registered in Internet searches, it generally referred to a technology startup seeking to make a mark on the insurance industry.
 Only a few years later, the same search generates more than three million results.
 InsurTech offerings have grown exponentially, but there’s still uncertainty about what InsurTech really includes.

 That’s because InsurTech goals keep changing.
 We’ve moved well beyond InsurTech-as-disruptor-and-threat.
-In our most recent Global CEO Survey, far fewer industry executives said that they were concerned about the speed of technological change, changing consumer behavior or new market entrants.
+In PwC’s 22nd Annual Global CEO Survey, far fewer industry executives said that they were concerned about the speed of technological change, changing consumer behavior or new market entrants.
 We’ve shifted toward collaboration, as both startups and legacy providers realize that they gain from combining the former’s technology with the latter’s customer knowledge, understanding of risks and capital strength.